The Best Beach Resorts near Malaga

 These two neighbouring resorts are still best known as “the playground for the rich and famous”, with many high profile celebrities and billionaires owning holiday homes here; and of course the cast of TOWIE who come back year after year.

-Puerto Banus attracts party goers all summer long, with great beach and pool parties in full flow from mid May to end of September.
-If champagne spray parties and all day drinking is your thing, there’s plenty of options to flaunt your best bikini bod; Ocean Club, Plaza Beach, La Sala by the Sea to name a few.
+Puerto Banus attracts party goers all summer long, with great beach and pool parties in full flow from mid May to the end of September.
+If champagne spray parties and all day drinking is your thing, there’s plenty of options to flaunt your best bikini bod; Ocean Club, Plaza Beach and Nikki Beach to name a few.

 Puerto Banus harbour is home to some of the most exclusive yachts and sports cars you are likely to see in one place.
 The super yachts, at least a few of which are owned by the Saudi Arabian royal family are moored here all year and come with a full team of body guards and chefs.